tide-foundation/Tide-h4x2-2/README.md

 --form 'orkName="myLocalOrk"'
 ```

 Hopefully, you should see a returned message of "{"message":"Ork created"}".
-This means the simulator has registered and verified the ORK's existance.
+This means the simulator has registered the ORK.
 ### Testing the local environment
 Navigate to http://localhost where you should see a Sign In/Up page.
 Start testing the available functions!

 Keep in mind the only ORK available for selection will be yours, since you are using a local simulator.

-# TODO: The ORK Enclave needs the vendor URL somehow.
-Figure out how

 ## Special Case - Run your own ORK WITHOUT using our localtunnel server (You will need a public URL)
-This is for people who don't trust our local tunnel servers, want to use their own URL, or just like performance.
+This is for people who don't trust our local tunnel servers, want to use their own URL, or just like network speed.

 Directory at: Tide-h4x2-2\H4x2-Node\H4x2-Node

 Since we aren't using the docker image which does the ork registration process automatically, we'll have to do it manually.
-Make sure you have a tool like Postman with you.
+Make sure you have a tool like Postman or curl with you.

 Firstly we'll need to generate a key using the Tide-Key tool.
 Install it with:
 ```